Parallelisation

 This is used automatially if the number of parallel data GPUs = number

-of GPUs available/number of GPUs per model
+of GPUs available/number of GPUs per model is an integer greater than

 1. In this case the batches will be split across the number of parallel